Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon S3 bucket.
 Configure the bucket to use S3 Object Lock in governance mode.
 Upload the data to the bucket.
 Create a user-based IAM policy that meets all the regulatory requirements.
 - [ ] Create a vault in Amazon S3 Glacier.
 Create a Vault Lock policy in S3 Glacier that meets all the regulatory requirements.
 Upload the data to the vault.
 - [x] Create an Amazon S3 bucket.
 Upload the data to the bucket.
 Use a lifecycle rule to transition the data to a vault in S3 Glacier.
 Create a Vault Lock policy that meets all the regulatory requirements.

-### A-company uses a third-party identity provider and SAML-based SSO for its AWS accounts.
-After the third-party identity provider renewed an expired signing certificate, users saw the following message when trying to log in: Error: Response Signature Invalid (Service: AWSSecurityTokenService; Status Code: 400; Error Code: InvalidIdentityToken) A security engineer needs to provide a solution that corrects the error and minimizes operational overhead.
-Which solution meets these requirements?

-- [ ] Upload the third-party signing certificate’s new private key to the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS Management Console.
-- [ ] Sign the identity provider's metadata file with the new public key.
-Upload the signature to the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS CLI.
-- [x] Download the updated SAML metadata file from the identity service provider.
-Update the file in the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS CLI.
-- [ ] Configure the AWS identity provider entity defined in AWS Identity and Access Management (IAM) to synchronously fetch the new public key by using the AWS Management Console.

 ### A company has several workloads running on AWS.
 Employees are required to authenticate using on-premises ADFS and SSO to access the AWS Management Console.
 Developers migrated an existing legacy web application to an Amazon EC2 instance.
 Employees need to access this application from anywhere on the internet, but currently, there is no authentication system built into the application.
 How should the security engineer implement employee-only access to this system without changing the application?